jim-schwoebel/allie/load_dir/README.md

 Specifically, just drag and drop sample data in here and predictions will be made based on the models in the ./models directory.

+## problem
+* rename files if they have the same name as .csv, audio, etc. (so .JSON files don't mess up)

 ## load by model type
 * **'tpot'** - TPOT classification / regression (autoML). &#x2611;
 * 'scsr' - simple classification / regression (built by Jim from NLX-model). &#x2611;